Contrast-Security-OSS/docs/content/admin/manage_orgs/Licensing.md

 <!--
 title: "License Management"
-description: "Overview of Licensing visibility"
+description: "Overview of allocating and managing licenses"
-tags: "Admin manage SuperAdmin EOP SaaS RASP IAST Licensing" -->
+tags: "Admin manage SuperAdmin EOP SaaS Assess Protect Licensing" -->

 Allocate, revoke and manage Assess and Protect licenses for individual organizations as a SuperAdmin.
 An Organization Admin may then apply and remove Protect licenses for servers in their organization.